...

 Oranges help cure constipation and intestinal atony through two mechanisms:

 In addition to relieving constipation, oranges alleviate the hemorrhoids that often accompany it.
-An orange treatment should be followed to achieve the best results in both cases.
+An orange treatment should be followed to achieve the best results.

 Allergies

 Persons with elevated levels of vitamin C in the blood suffer less from allergies.
-This is probably because vitamin C is partially agonistic to the effects of histamine, the substance that initiates allergic episodes.
+This is probably because vitamin C is partially agonistic to the effects of histamine, which initiates allergic episodes.
 Eating four or five oranges a day (or their equal in juice) contributes to preventing the appearance of allergic reactions such as rhinitis or bronchial asthma.

 Demineralization